‘Stranger Things’ Season 2: Millie Bobby Brown Drops Gems On Eleven Ahead Of Release Date

 — Millie Bobby Brown (@milliebbrown) August 26, 2017

-New cast members fans can expect includes Sean Astin as Bob Newby, who will have a relationship with Joyce.
+New cast members fans can expect include Sean Astin as Bob Newby, who will have a relationship with Joyce.
 Sadie Sink portrays Max, who is a tomboy and her older brother Billy (Dacre Montgomery) is charismatic but violent tempered.

 Millie Bobby Brown’s Eleven still doesn’t talk much but is learning new words and probably still loves Eggos.